r001/ARC0020-proposal/arc-0020/README.md

 This URL called upon by the GET method must return a JSON array of objects each containing
 1. `account`: Aleo address whose private keys are used by company to sign its contracts, and
+2. `status`: String that MUST BE one of `active`, `exprired`, and `compromised`.
+    1. If account is `active` it means that it is actively propagated by the Company owning CAU and the account is not compromised.
+    2. If account is `expired` it means that Company has disowned the contract, and users should treat contract as if it is not belonging to the Company.
+    3. If account is `compromised` it means that the private key has been compromised, and Company has disowned the contract, and users should treat contract as if it is not belonging to the Company.
 2. `cau_signature` a signature that connects the CAU to the `account`.

 Example return: